 | Damper replacement | Installing a new damper assembly | $350-$600 |

-One thing I always tell customers: if your firebox needs extensive repair, it’s worth considering a fireplace insert instead.
-Sometimes the cost of repairs approaches that of a new gas or wood insert, which will give you better efficiency and years of trouble-free operation.
-We also offer complete fireplace repair and installation services if you’re considering a full upgrade.
+Here’s something I always bring up: if your firebox needs a lot of work, it’s worth thinking about a fireplace insert instead.
+Sometimes the repair bill gets close to the price of a new gas or wood insert, and the insert gives you better efficiency plus years of easy operation.
+We also handle full fireplace repair and installation services if you’re leaning toward a complete upgrade.

-For older fireplaces that need a cosmetic refresh, I often recommend high-temperature paint that withstands intense heat while giving your firebox a clean, renewed appearance.
+For older fireplaces that just need to look better, I’ll often suggest high-temperature paint that stands up to heat while giving your firebox a clean, fresh look.

 Chimney Lining Services

-Chimney lining is one of the most essential services we offer, especially for older homes in the Fort Carson area.
-If your chimney was built before the 1980s, there’s a good chance it either has no liner or has a deteriorated clay tile liner.
+Chimney lining is one of the most important things we do, especially for older homes around Fort Carson.
+If your chimney went up before the 1980s, there’s a real chance it either has no liner at all or has a clay tile liner that’s falling apart.

 Stainless Steel Liner Installation

-This is my go-to recommendation for most customers because of durability and safety.
+This is my go-to recommendation for most folks because of how durable and safe it is.

 | Chimney Height | Liner Size | Material Cost | Labor Cost | Installation Time | Total Investment |